kcac619/requin_assignment/README.md

 Before you begin, ensure you have the following requirements installed:

 - Git for Windows
-- Node.js LTS version
+- Node.js LTS version.

 **Note**: A `.env` file is included in the project to facilitate easy setup on your local machine for the interviewer.

 Follow these steps to set up the project: